kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 ### Version Skew Strategy

-Kubernetes requires `kube-apiserver` to be upgraded before `kube-controller-manager`, which is the standard control-plane upgrade order.

-The `endpointslice-controller` detects `EndpointSelector` API availability via informer registration.
-When the gate is enabled, the controller attempts to register a watch on `discovery.k8s.io/v1alpha1 EndpointSelector`.
-If the API server does not yet have the resource registered, the watch returns a resource-not-found error.
-The controller detects this, falls back to `Service`-watching mode, and retries registration periodically.
-Once the API becomes available and registration succeeds, the controller transitions to `EndpointSelector`-watching automatically. `EndpointSlices` remain current throughout — during the fallback window they are produced from `Service` objects; after the transition they are produced from `EndpointSelector` objects.
+Kubernetes requires `kube-apiserver` to be upgraded before `kube-controller-manager`, which means a new `kube-controller-manager` will always run against an apiserver that is at least its version.
+Under the standard upgrade order, if the `EndpointSelector` feature gate is enabled by default on a given release, both the API and the controller can assume the API is available.
+During the off-by-default stage, the administrator is responsible for enabling the feature gate on both `kube-controller-manager` and `kube-apiserver`.

 **n-1 controller-manager (old controller, new API server).** The old `kube-controller-manager` does not know about `EndpointSelector`.
 It continues